ampaulg/ScoreViewer/README.md

 Things to get done:

+Current to do list:
+    -player editing
+    -player controller tests

 -Make models for user, games (will hold tags), events/scores
     -Have a basic page for each user (just show their name) and use this to test sessions and authentications